ham-33/lynxplugin/README.md

 # Lynx Plugin

 This project is a Minecraft plugin built using Maven.
-The plugin targets the Spigot API.
+The plugin targets the Paper API.

 ## Build Information

-The project depends on `spigot-api` version `1.20.1-R0.1-SNAPSHOT`, which is declared with `scope` set to `provided` in the Maven configuration.
+The project depends on `paper-api` version `1.20.1-R0.1-SNAPSHOT`, which is declared with `scope` set to `provided` in the Maven configuration.